tiagodc/TreeLS/README.md

 For any questions, comments or bug reports please submit an [issue](https://github.com/tiagodc/TreeLS/issues) here on GitHub.
 Suggestions, ideas and references of new algorithms are always welcome - as long as they fit into TreeLS' scope.

-`TreeLS` is currently on v2.0.
+`TreeLS` is currently on v2.0.2.
 To install it from an official mirror, use: `install.packages("TreeLS")`.
 To install the most recent version, check out the *Installation from source* section below.

-*TreeLS is not on CRAN at the moment (August/2020), the up-to-date version is submitted and should be available shortly.
-Meanwhile you can install it from source using devtools.

 ## News